Choose age groups vs subdivisions

 Visual guide: View the decision tree in Figmaarrow-up-right

-When setting up a level, you need to decide between two structures:
+When you set up a level, you need to choose between two structures:

-Yes β†’ Use age groups.
-A 7-year-old and a 12-year-old in the same level will be ranked against others in their age range, not against each other.
+Yes - Use age groups.
+A 7-year-old and a 12-year-old in the same level will be ranked against others in their own age range, not against each other.

 Scenario